Chapter III Aid for Necessary Expenditures for Labor Incidents

 Workers who have any of the following circumstance may apply for the aid for necessary expenditures specified in Subparagraph 3 of Article 2:

-1. The worker, or his/her survivors or guardians as defined in Paragraph 5 to Article 3 who is approved for aid for representation fees in accordance with Paragraph 1 to Article 3.
+1. The worker, or his/her survivors or legal representatives as defined in Paragraph 5 to Article 3 who is approved for aid for representation fees in accordance with Paragraph 1 of Article 3 or Article 3-1.

 2. Labor unions who are financially insufficient and file a lawsuit to a court in accordance with Article 40 of the Labor Incident Act.